UgniusValaitis/restAPI/README.md

 ## Docker containerized

-### to try out and start server run docker-compose up
+### to try out and start server run :

+docker-compose build

+docker-compose up

+HTTPS will not authorize (uses self signed certificate)

 ### Server is deployed at http://ugniusvalaitis.xyz
 ## buld in unit test with Mocha and Chai
 ### to run tests :